 Hosting and Jazzing Up Your Podcast

 Once you’ve got your podcast ready, there are a few things you’ll want to consider before releasing it to the world.

 First, you’ll need somewhere to host it.
-It can be quite expensive to host it on your own website as bandwidth can be quite expensive, so Jason recommends Libsyn, and plans start at just $5/month.
+It can be quite expensive to host it on your own website as bandwidth can be quite expensive, so Jason recommends Libsyn, with plans starting at just $5/month.
 When it comes to setting up your podcast feed, check out this podcasting article from Pat Flynn.

-It can make a big difference in how you come across with a quality voiceover / intro.
+A quality voiceover/intro can make a big difference to how you come across.
 Check out Fiverr and have someone record something in a professional voice for you.